-However, the detection of DP only based on $m_{A'}$ and $\varepsilon$ might be oversimplified.
-It is generally considered that the DP mass $m_{A'}$ is from the Stueckelberg mechanism.
-But Stueckelberg mechanism is only valid when the dark Higgs (labeled by $s$) is much heavier than the DP, i.e. $\lambda \gg g'$, with $\lambda$ and $g'$ being the dark Higgs self-coupling and the dark $U(1)'$ gauge coupling, respectively.
+However, the detection of DP which only based on $m_{A'}$ and $\varepsilon$ might be oversimplified.
+It is generally considered that DP mass $m_{A'}$ is from the Stueckelberg mechanism.
+But Stueckelberg mechanism is only valid when the dark Higgs (labeled by $s$) is much heavier than DP, i.e. $\lambda \gg g'$ ($\lambda$ and $g'$ are dark Higgs self-coupling and dark $U(1)'$ gauge coupling, respectively).
 Due to the perturbative unitarity bound~\cite{Lee:1977yc,Lee:1977eg}, $\lambda$ should be smaller than $4\pi$~\cite{Li:2024wqj}.
 And $g'$ is generally not too small in some model setting~\cite{Chen:2023rrl,Baldes:2017gzw,Graesser:2011wi,Pospelov:2007mp,Ibe:2019ena}.
-So, $\lambda \gg g'$ is generally invalid and we can not treat dark Higgs to be decoupled.
+So, $\lambda \gg g'$ is generally invalid and we can not treat dark Higgs $s$ to be decoupled.

-There are already some studies in the literature that study the DP and dark Higgs in collider detection simultaneously~\cite{Batell:2009yf,Cheung:2024oxh,Belle-II:2022jyy,KLOE-2:2015nli,BaBar:2012bkw,Jaegle:2015fme}.
+There are already some works in the literature that study the DP and dark Higgs at collider simultaneously~\cite{Batell:2009yf,Cheung:2024oxh,Belle-II:2022jyy,KLOE-2:2015nli,BaBar:2012bkw,Jaegle:2015fme}.
 All of these studies rely on the assumption that DP decays mainly to lepton pair or charged mesons, i.e. they only consider visible DP.
-Furthermore, most of these studies are considering dark Higgsstrahlung process $e^+ e^- \to A' s$ at electron-position colliders.
-Different from previous studies, in this work we analyze the case where both the DP and the dark Higgs are invisible.
-Certainly in this invisible case the dark Higgsstrahlung process $e^+ e^- \to A' s$ can not be used to search for the dark sector, because all the final state particles would not leave any trace in the detector in this case.
-Instead, we consider the process $e^+ e^- \to \gamma A' s$ and it contains an extra dark Higgs in the final state coming from the dark final-state radiation (FSR) process $A'\to A' s$.
+Furthermore, most of these studies consider dark Higgsstrahlung process $e^+ e^- \to A' s$ at electron-position colliders.
+Different with previous studies, in this work we will analyze the case where both the DP and dark Higgs are invisible.
+Certainly in this invisible case the dark Higgsstrahlung process $e^+ e^- \to A' s$ can not be used to search for dark sector, because all the final state particle will not leave any trace on detectors.
+Instead, in this work we will consider dark radiation process $e^+ e^- \to \gamma A' s$ with the extra dark Higgs in the final state coming from a dark final state radiation (FSR) process $A'\to A' s$.
 To our knowledge, this is the first time that the process $e^+ e^- \to \gamma A' s$ being studied.